 Sections 304, 307, 309 and 313 of the Electoral Act govern the lodgement of election disclosures by agents of candidates and Senate groups.

-Endorsed candidates
+Endorsed candidates and Senate groups

 Disclosure obligations may differ if candidates or Senate groups are endorsed by a registered political party.
 For example, where all transactions are made through a campaign committee (see below).